bitquery/graphql-docs/docs/Schema/conflux/transfers.md

 # Conflux Transfers API

+Bitquery's conflux transfers API gives you information on the asset transfers on conflux.
+The following are the fields in the schema:

 ```
 query ($network: ConfluxNetwork!, $limit: Int!, $offset: Int!, $from: ISO8601DateTime, $till: ISO8601DateTime) {
   conflux(network: $network) {